 I have been to many parts of Africa but Kenya always calls me back, the wildlife is simply amazing, and getting here is really easy for me, just an 8-hour flight from the UK to Nairobi.

 I found this particular safari one of the most enjoyable, as ever the Mara was fantastic but away from the crowds in the main reserve and into the vast lands of the conservancy it seemed the wildlife had escaped, into a quiet more peaceful haven.

-Kenya has had it’s share of bad press but the Mara is safe, getting here from JKIA (Nairobi Airport) is just a short drive to the domestic airport (Wilson) then less than an hours flight by light aircraft into the beautiful Mara plains.
+Kenya has had its share of bad press but the Mara is safe, getting here from JKIA (Nairobi Airport) is just a short drive to the domestic airport (Wilson) then less than an hour flight by light aircraft into the beautiful Mara plains.
 We were out on game drives well into darkness when many camps and lodges are back for dinner.

 This is the time big cats go hunting and there are plenty here believe me.
-We saw lions stalk buffalo in the dark, then kill a young topi, we also saw cheetah kill a young grants gazelle.
-On return to camp we’d have drinks with guests around the campfire and end the day with a delicious 3 course meal before retiring to bed, listening to the deep reverberating roar of lions and the eerie howl of hunting hyenas.
+We saw lions stalk buffalo in the dark, then kill a young topi, we also saw a cheetah kill a young grants gazelle.
+On return to camp, we’d have drinks with guests around the campfire and end the day with a delicious 3-course meal before retiring to bed, listening to the deep reverberating roar of lions and the eerie howl of hunting hyenas.

 Maasai guards ensure our safety throughout the hours of darkness but this is a really exciting time, the sounds of the bush at night is an incredible experience.

 The annual wildebeest migration is an absolute must-do if you have never experienced this spectacular event, it is one of the worlds best known and most incredible wildlife experiences, and is within easy reach of Naboisho Conservancy.